alphagov/verify-sample-local-matching-services/clojure/yada/README.md

 # yada-lms

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to implement a simple Local Matching Service

 ## Usage

-FIXME

-## License

-Copyright © 2017 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+`lein run` to run the service